Book Review: The Runaway King

 Adult Point of View

 The Runaway King is refreshing in YA books because from the first assassination attempt the reader knows it is not happily ever after for King Jaron.
 I also liked that Jaron had to runaway to preserve his kingdom; which seemed like a weak thing to do, but ends up being a good decision – well, maybe.
 Jaron has an internal conflict mirroring the conflict within his kingdom.
 Jaron doesn’t know how to lead or protect his kingdom or the people he loves.
 He also doesn’t know who to trust and how to develop trust.
 Jaron remains a smart-aleck and throws out one liners that are genuinely funny.
-As an example the snarky humor the tweens will enjoy; Jaron is speaking to his would be assassin: “So you joined up with the pirates?
+As an example the snarky humor; Jaron is speaking to his would be assassin: “So you joined up with the pirates?
 I couldn’t imagine anyone but the ladies’ knitting club accepting you.”
+I laughed too!

 There are elements that are completely unrealistic – cough – the pirates.
-The pirates live by a code of ethics, like protecting their female servants.
+I didn’t care if the pirates were unrealistic, I loved them.
+The pirates live by a code of ethics, such as protecting their female servants (This reminds me of the giant in The Princess Bride, who wouldn’t kill Wesley without being sporting).
 These swashbuckling pirates also have rules about who is the pirate king and who can claim a treasure.
-Nevertheless, I liked the pirate element and can see the author using them in the next book.
+I hope to see the pirates again.

 I believe the biggest problem Jaron faces is the fact that his kingdom does not accept his rule.
 They remember his antics as a child and believe him incapable of ruling the kingdom.
 His councilors do not believe him, that war is coming and stymie Jaron’s efforts to protect their land.
 Jaron needs the belief and respect of his people, the question is – how will he gain their support?